-This is the first of three posts about the integration of artwork — and the artists behind them — into the newly renovated Garfield Center and its role in the development and sustainability of culture and community.
+This is the first of three posts about the integration of artwork — and the artists behind them — into the newly renovated Garfield Center (a joint venture between TEF Design and Paulett Taggart Architects) and its role in the development and sustainability of culture and community.

 The new main entry to Garfield Center along the south façade, provides connection and features a newly restored and expanded Precita Eyes mural.

 Garfield Pool was designed by noted San Francisco architect William Gladstone Merchant and dedicated in December 1957 in the Mission District’s Garfield Square park.
 With its concrete structure, ribbon windows, shed roof, glass walls, strong horizontality, and minimal architectural ornamentation, the pool building exemplifies the hallmarks of the International Style.
 When the San Francisco Recreation and Park Department (RPD) decided to renovate and upgrade the Garfield Center complex a few years ago, foremost in everyone’s minds was preserving the qualities that have made it a beloved and integral presence in the community for so long.
 In addition to maintaining Merchant’s masterful architecture, that meant keeping the colorful mural adorning its southern edges — even though the mural itself is not technically historic.